lyndon025/playtested/src/content/article/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-02-02-what-if-comic-books-and-diablo-had-a-baby-superfuse-full-early-access-review
+title: What if comic-books and Diablo had a baby | Superfuse - Full Early Access Review
+game: Superfuse - Full Early Access
 description: There are a lot of ARPGs out there already, but what makes Superfuse unique is its cell-shaded comic-book art-style.
 It’s not just cell shaded graphics, because even the effects and texts are comic-book inspired.
 This is something that even Marvel and DC games have failed to utilize and capitalize on, considering they are comic-book franchises.
 Superfuse combines cell-shaded comic-book art style, looter elements, with some action packed hack ’n slash mechanics.
 featured: false
-pubDate: 2023-02-02
-tags:
-- action
-- adventure
-- casual
-- indie
-- pc
-- rpg
-- superfuse-full-early-access
-- taptap
-thumb: /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-0.avif
-title: What if comic-books and Diablo had a baby | Superfuse - Full Early Access Review
-game: Superfuse - Full Early Access
 gallery:
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-0.avif
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-1.avif
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-2.avif
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-3.avif
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-4.avif
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-5.avif
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-6.avif
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-7.avif
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-8.avif
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-9.avif
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-10.avif
   - /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-11.avif
+pubDate: 2023-02-02
+tags:
+  - action
+  - adventure
+  - casual
+  - indie
+  - pc
+  - rpg
+  - superfuse-full-early-access
+  - taptap
+thumb: /images/reviews/legacy/2023-02-02-what-if-comic-books-and-diablo-had-a-baby--superfuse---full-early-access-review-0.avif
 ---

 There are a lot of ARPGs out there already, but what makes Superfuse unique is its cell-shaded comic-book art-style.
 It’s not just cell shaded graphics, because even the effects and texts are comic-book inspired.
 This is something that even Marvel and DC games have failed to utilize and capitalize on, considering they are comic-book franchises.
 Superfuse combines cell-shaded comic-book art style, looter elements, with some action packed hack ’n slash mechanics.

-**Pros:**
+## Pros

-+Unique cell-shaded comic-book art-style
+## +Unique cell-shaded comic-book art-style

-+Feature complete mechanically
+## +Feature complete mechanically

-+Combat is mechanically fun
+## +Combat is mechanically fun

-+Endgame already in place
+## +Endgame already in place

-**Cons:**
+## Cons

 -Steep price for an Early Access